-- The provider met peoples' nutrition and hydration needs. - There was a varied menu, specialist diets were catered for and people were complimentary about the meals served.
-One person told us, "You can't fault the food". - The chef told us that any specialist or culturally appropriate diets would be available should they be needed or requested. - Bowls of fruit and snacks were placed around the service for people to help themselves to and drinks were always available.
+• The provider met peoples' nutrition and hydration needs.

+• There was a varied menu, specialist diets were catered for and people were complimentary about the meals served.
+One person told us, "It's pretty good.
+It's reasonably varied.
+It's very good indeed".

+• The chef told us that any specialist or culturally appropriate diets would be available should they be needed or requested.

+• Snacks were placed around the service for people to help themselves to and drinks were always available.